replicatedhq/kots.io/content/kotsadm/installing/system-requirements.md

 ## Embedded Cluster Installation Requirements

-KOTS leverages [kURL](https://kurl.sh/) to embed a new Kubernetes cluster into existing virtual machines.
-As such, any embedded installation will include additional system requirements (see [kURL System Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements)).
+KOTS leverages [kURL](https://kurl.sh/) to embed a new Kubernetes cluster into existing machines.
+As such, any embedded installation includes additional system requirements (see [kURL System Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements)).